 Many gardeners and cooks know about elderberries, the small dark fruits that are especially popular in European cuisine.
-But before the berries come the flowers, which are tasty and useful in their own right.
+Before the berries come the flowers though, which are tasty and useful in their own right.
 Keep reading to learn more about common elderflower uses and what to do with elderflowers.

 About Elderflower Uses